beyersmann-lab/beyersmannlab/content/authors/demian-stoyanov/_index.md

 Demian completed his BA in Psychology in Moscow at the University of Vygotsky in 2015.
 He earned his MA degree in Psycholinguistics at Tel Aviv University in 2021.
 The project supervised by Professor Rachel Giora was aimed at testing cross-language sentence constructions that generate default sarcastic interpretations.

-In 2022, Demian moved to Australia and commenced a PhD in Psychological Sciences at Macquarie University under the supervision of Dr Lisi Beyersmann, Dr Signy Wegener, and Professor Nenagh Kemp (University of Tasmania).
+In 2022, Demian moved to Australia and commenced a PhD in Psychological Sciences at Macquarie University under the supervision of Associate Professor Lisi Beyersmann, Dr Signy Wegener, and Professor Nenagh Kemp (University of Tasmania).
 His PhD project focuses on reading with emojis and involves the paradigms of priming, picture-word interference, eye-tracking, and EEGs.